 Costumes Without Drama

 In more usual times, this small business would be busily creating and shipping costumes for school productions around the country from its Ringwood workshop.
 With costuming needs on hold, Tracey Nuthall has pivoted her business to manufacturing specialised face masks with a clear window.
-The see-through panel allows hard of hearing people to lip-read, and is also useful for speech pathologists, carers, and all sorts of people working in service roles.
+The see-through panel allows hard of hearing people to lip-read and is also useful for speech pathologists, carers, and all sorts of people working in service roles.
 These masks are triple-layered, hand washable and come in a range of colours and prints.
 Regular masks are also available.
 Check them out here.
-NB: Costumes Without Drama currently provides next-day dispatch from Melbourne.

 These protective face masks are made by Yorta Yorta Dja Dja Wurrung and Gamilaroi woman Madison Connors, founder and creative director of Yarli Creative.
 Forty per cent of all profits from the pre-sale of these masks will be donated to the Elizabeth Morgan House which is an Aboriginal community-controlled organisation that provides refuge accommodation and specialist family violence services to Aboriginal women and their children.
 Check out the masks here.